Task Force members

 Juliet Achieng is a Junior Researcher at the European Forest Institute and the Deputy Coordinator of the Joint International Union of Forest Research Organizations and International Forestry Students’ Association (IUFRO-IFSA) Taskforce on Forest Education.
 Her research focusses on forest sector employment and education and has vast experience in working with students which will be beneficial to the taskforce.
 E-mail: juliet.achieng(at)efi.int

-Dr. Yashmita Ulman, work as Assistant Professor at the Narendra Deva University of Agriculture & Technology (India) with issues related to agroforestry systems and its role in biodiversity conservation.
+Dr. Yashmita Ulman works as Assistant Professor at the Narendra Deva University of Agriculture & Technology (India) with issues related to agroforestry systems and its role in biodiversity conservation.
 In this respect, her experience of the role of gender in agroforestry systems in different parts of India is of great value for Task Force.
 E-mail: yashmita2018(at)gmail.com

 Professor Seema Arora-Jonsson, Swedish University of Agricultural Sciences works with questions of forestry, gender, development and environmental governance both in the global North and South.
 She has been coordinator of the Gender and Research unit in the past and has represented IUFRO at the Global Landscape Forums and other venues.
 E-mail: Seema.Arora.Jonsson(at)slu.se

-Dr. Ida Wallin is a senior researcher at the Chair of Forest and Environmental Policy, University of Freiburg, Germany and Coordinator of 9.01.07.
+Dr. Ida Wallin is a researcher, lecturer and project coordinator at the Department for Urban and Rural Development, Swedish University of Agricultural Sciences and the Coordinator of 9.01.07.
 Dr. Wallin researches about participatory forest governance and media debates, and has a special interest in gender issues related to forestry and education.
 To the Task Force she brings network contacts and experiences with creating massive online courses that could be employed for spreading the results of the task force.
-E-mail: ida.wallin(at)ifp.uni-freiburg.de
+E-mail: ida.wallin(at)slu.se

 MSc.
 Pipiet Larasatie is a PhD candidate at Oregon State University (USA), where she investigates gender issues in the forest sector workforce and higher education.
 She is also the founder of #WomenInWoodScience, creating a virtual community to showcase women who are studying/researching wood science.
 E-mail: pipiet.larasatie(at)oregonstate.edu